Remote workouts may rewire brains after stroke

 Summary

-This study tests whether a 24-week home exercise program, guided by a coach over video calls, can improve brain connectivity and physical fitness in people aged 60+ who have had a lacunar (small vessel) stroke.
-Sixty participants will be randomly assigned to either the exercise program or usual care.
-Researchers will measure changes in brain activity using EEG and track fitness levels to see if remote coaching helps recovery.
+This study tests whether a 24-week home exercise program, guided by a coach over video calls, can improve brain connections and physical fitness in people aged 60 and older who have had a lacunar stroke.
+Sixty participants will be split into two groups: one starts exercise right away, the other waits.
+Researchers will measure changes in brain activity and fitness levels to see if remote coaching helps recovery.

 Disclaimer Read more